stackbit-projects/spectacular-aluminum-2726e/src/pages/index.md

 sections:
   - type: hero_section
     title: JENNY LASTOFA
+    subtitle: >-
-    subtitle: We Deliver quality materials from our stylish workshop to you where
+      We Deliver quality materials from our stylish workshop to you wherever you are
     actions:
       - label: Learn More
         url: /features